transformgovsg/landing-zone/src/content/blog/20241125-your-guide-to-sense.md

 (_We have adopted [Metabase](https://www.metabase.com/learn/), an open source data management and business intelligence solution.
 If you're interested in harnessing the full potential of this module, click on the link for more in-depth tutorials by the wonderful Metabase team._)

 ## Data & Metadata Management Panel Login
-(_When your organisation installs Sense, all administrative users should be given a URL e.g. metabase.moh.gov.sg, which allows you to access a backend data and metadata management panel - check in with your respective agency IT divisions for the URL and specific login instructions_)
+(_When your organisation installs Sense, all administrative users should be given a URL e.g. https://metabase.sense.moh.gov.sg, which allows you to access a backend data and metadata management panel - check in with your respective agency IT divisions for the URL and specific login instructions_)

 ### Illustration: Username + Password Login
 Each agency's IT division would set up your respective login protocols.
 We illustrate what the login process could look like with a simple username + password protocol (_click on image below to view .mov file_):